EricDupertuis/EricDupertuis.github.io/about.md

 My main interests are programming (PHP, Python and Javascript among others), design, Linux distributions, build automation etc...
 I breath open source.

+I'm also slowly learning more about cryptography and system security.

 ## On my spare time

 When I'm not working or deep into my text editor I like playing trying new technologies, working on personal projects, going out with friends riding and fixing motorcycles.